-where small components are made (i.e. buttons) or spinners, fiber-makers and recyclers.
+Tier 3 - Unit where small components are made (i.e. buttons / yarns) or spinners, fiber-makers

-either the farm, forest or factory producing the raw material (i.e. cotton farm).
-We have greatly increased the use of certified, sustainable raw material products allowing us to gain visibility of tier 4 fibers.
-This will be achieved with the support of our suppliers and an external Mapping system.
+Tier 4 - The farm, forest or factory producing the raw material (i.e. cotton farm)

 We are aiming for full supply chain traceability by the end of 2025.